zkxjzmswkwl/dackson/README.md

 Dackson is a loose port Java's Jackson library for serializing and deserializing JSON data into user-defined data structures.

+Dackson, as of writing, should be attributed to @leeavital - it was forked and updated to adhere to breaking language changes.

 # Installation

 Dackson is published on the [DUB package registry](http://code.dlang.org/packages/dackson).